 What to do in Madrid in 24 hours: A complete 1-day itinerary

 How can you plan a Madrid itinerary when you’ve got so many options to choose from?
 Madrid has endless activities, landmarks, and attractions to keep you busy for days.
-Even after spending an entire week in the city, you may not see it all (as we warn with most of our city itineraries).

 Luckily, Madrid is a walkable city, and you can hit quite a few attractions in a single day.
 Use the following itinerary for the perfect 24 hours in Madrid.

 You’ll begin with a traditional Madrid breakfast before enjoying a busy day filled with trips to historic sites, the best cafes, and plenty of tapas.

 Start your day in the centre of the city at Puerta del Sol

 One of the top attractions in Madrid is in the heart of the city.
 Puerta del Sol is a large public square and the busiest spot in the capital, which is why you’re starting your day there.

 You’ll beat the crowds as you explore the city centre in the morning.
 From this spot, a network of roads branches out across the city.